Help with health costs

 Eligibility

-You should automatically be entitled to help with these costs if you receive one of the following benefits:
+You (and any dependent children included in your benefit claim) are entitled to help with NHS costs, such as prescriptions, glasses and dental work, if you receive one of the following means tested benefits:

-If you get Universal Credit, whether you qualify automatically for help with NHS costs will depend on whether you have earnings and if so the amount.
-You will not qualify automatically as a Universal Credit claimant if:
+If you get Universal Credit, whether you qualify automatically for help with NHS costs depends on any earnings you have.
+You will not qualify for help automatically as a Universal Credit claimant if:

 Prescriptions are free in Scotland, Wales and Northern Ireland.